kubeflow/manifests/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template related to Kubeflow manifests Issues
+# Pull Request Template for Kubeflow manifests Issues

-🔄 Please include a summary of changes and the related issue.
-List any dependencies that are required for this change.
-Please delete the options that are not relevant.
+- Please include a summary of changes and the related issue.
+- List any dependencies that are required for this change.
+- Please delete the options that are not relevant.
+- The following checklist will help you to satisfy the requirements.